What Can Victims Do During A Breach Of Personal Protection Order?

 • They have found sufficient evidence of violence against the claimant.

-• The perpetrator clearly shows danger to the claimant or victim.
+• The perpetrator shows clear and present danger to the claimant or victim.

-EOs will typically last for 28 days, but the Court may extend this timeframe if necessary.
+EOs will typically last for 28 days, but the Court may extend this timeframe if they deem it necessary.

 Domestic Exclusion Order